Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Categorification of the extended mutation matrix

-The segments are depicted in blue, they are each contained in exactly one ideal triangle which is depicted in green.
-The dual ribbon graph is depicted in black.
-Two edges of the ideal triangle may coincide in the case of a self-folded triangle.
-The segments of the first type start at a vertex of the ribbon graph and end on an edge of the $3$-angulation.
-The segments of the second type start and end on edges of the $3$-angulation and only wrap around the vertex of the ribbon graph by one step in the clockwise or counterclockwise direction.
+The pure segments of the first type start at a vertex of the ribbon graph and end on an edge of the triangulation.
+The pure segments of the second type start and end on edges of the triangulation and only wrap around the vertex of the ribbon graph by one step in the clockwise or counterclockwise direction.
+Stated differently, we simply consider the segments given by those in \Cref{fig:curves3gon}, up to a rotation of the triangle.
+Note that in \Cref{fig:curves3gon}, two edges of the ideal triangle may coincide in the case that the triangle is self-folded (or equivalently an edge of $\mathcal{T}$ is a loop).